nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 1a User inputs invalid Position.
+* 1a User inputs invalid Parameter.

     * 1a1.
 System shows an error message.